Transfer Degrees Overview

 • Specific coursework is identified and required for program completion.

-Clark students are encouraged to take Health and Physical Education [HPE], College 101 [COLL], Power, Privilege and Inequity [PPI] ,and Oral Communication [OC] courses, where appropriate, in case their degree choice changes.
+Clark students are encouraged to take Health and Physical Education [HE,PE,HPE], College 101 [COLL], Power, Privilege and Inequity [PPI] ,and Oral Communication [OC] courses, where appropriate, in case their degree choice changes.

 Associate in Fine Arts (AFA)